 Add fighting with the insurance company to this list, and that’s enough to send anyone over the edge.
 Insurance adjusters will go to unbelievable lengths to prevent you from recovering the money you’re owed.

-Being in a car accident is scary, but sooner or later, it happens to everyone.
+Being in a car crash is scary, but sooner or later, it happens to everyone.
 Here are some things to keep in mind:

-- Call the police and report the accident.
+Call the police and report the crash.
 Even if the collision was minor, you still want to make sure that a report is filed.
 This allows for timely documentation of the facts and helps to compensate for memory gaps and prevent errors of recollection.

-- Seek medical treatment.
+Seek medical treatment.
 If you’re in doubt, call an ambulance.
 It’s better to be safe than sorry.
-If the injury is minor enough, you might wait until after leaving the scene of the accident to visit the emergency room.
+If the injury is minor enough, you might wait until after leaving the scene of the crash to visit the emergency room.
 Be aware that not all injuries are immediately evident.
-Some might take a few days to manifest, so it’s important to consult with a doctor after an auto accident.
+Some might take a few days to manifest, so it’s important to consult with a doctor after an auto crash.

-- Don’t discuss your accident or injuries with anyone other than the police, your doctor, or your lawyer.
+Don’t discuss your crash or injuries with anyone other than the police, your doctor, or your lawyer.
 Giving statements to insurance representatives without first speaking to your attorney can severely disrupt your case.
 It might even ruin it.

 The Value of Your Case